mhe747/dawnboard/README.md

 ------

 	Great, all checks had been tested, if no error, you are ready to program the AVR and the FPGA.
-	Now, go to sub-directory to follow further steps.
+	Now, go to sub-directory avr, bfpga2 to follow further steps.